 It is estimated that around £10 billion is lost each year in the UK to fraud and elderly people, especially those with dementia are at particular risk.
 Because older people are more likely to live on their own, and are often lonely, they become targets for fraudsters.
 And for some people, their only form of social contact is with commercial organisations, legitimate or fraudulent.
 They might receive telemarketing calls, emails or letters, or open the door to a scammer purporting to be a bona fide salesman or tradesman.
 Sometimes strong relationships can develop between scammers and their elderly victims, if a high level of contact is maintained.

 Romantic scams: A romance scam is a confidence trick involving feigning romantic intentions towards a victim, gaining their affection then using that goodwill to commit fraud.
 Fraudsters may try to contact you by making fake profiles, getting in touch and building what feels like a loving relationship.
 Once a fraudster using a fake dating profile is confident that they’ve won your trust, they will tell you about a problem they’re experiencing and ask you to help out by sending money.
 They may have arranged to visit you, but need money to pay for the flight or visa.
 They may tell you everything has been booked but their ticket has been stolen, and you need to send money quickly to get them on the next flight.
-Alternatively they may prey on your sympathies, telling you a family member or someone else they are responsible for is ill and they need money for medical treatment.
+Alternatively they may prey on your Compassion, telling you a family member or someone else they are responsible for is ill and they need money for medical treatment.
 Once you send them money, the fraudsters will keep coming back and invent new reasons to send them more.

 Prize scams: Unexpected prize and lottery scams work by asking you to pay some sort of fee in order to claim your prize or winnings from a competition or lottery you never entered.
 To claim your prize, you will be asked to pay a fee.
 Scammers will often say these fees are for insurance costs, government taxes, bank fees or courier charges.
 The scammers make money by continually collecting these fees from you and stalling the payment of your winnings.